 Date syrup can be a good potential substrate substitute for molasses.
-Date syrup contains more sugars, biotin, and pantothenic acid than molasses, approximately similar amounts of nitrogen, phosphorous and magnesium and about half the content of potassium which is all sufficient for baker’s yeast production.
+Date syrup contains more sugars than molasses, approximately similar amounts of nitrogen, and about half the content of potassium which is all sufficient for baker’s yeast production.

 DATE SYRUP FOR ALTERNATIVE MILKS AND YOGURT

 Date syrup provides unique functionality when used with alternative milks or in producing yogurt including sweetening, flavoring, and increasing nutritional value.
 Date syrup added to yogurt has shown to have favorable sensory quality attributes.
 Our Date Syrup (date concentrate) is a 4.0-4.5 pH.
-In alternative milk products, pectin in dates can help prevent the agglomeration of proteins and thus the phase separation and whey separation at low pH-values.
 Pectin is used as gelling, thickening and stabilizing agent in food.
 On account of its thickening effect pectin is used to create a specific mouthfeel thus Pectin provides texture and prevents syneresis.

 HOW IT’S MADE